JuanuSt/mmega_app/README.md

 ### Install
 If you want to install this app in a virtual environment use option 3.

-Option 1 - You can download or copy the script `full_install_mmega.sh` (bash).
-It will install all the system packages, download this repository, install the python packages, copy mmega.service and delete unnecessary files.
+Option 1 - You can copy the script `mmega_installer.sh` (bash).
+It will install all the system packages, download this repository, install the python packages, create mmega.service, nginx and uwsgi configuration files for prod environment and and delete unnecessary files.
 You will be asked for your sudo password.

 Option 2 - Clone this repository: ` git clone https://juanust@bitbucket.org/juanust/mmega_app.git -b master`.
 Then run the `install_dependencies.sh` script from the mmega_app directory: `./install_dependencies.sh` (you will be asked for your sudo password).